adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

   },
 ];

-// good vs bad tests
+// good vs bad test
 describe('#getAnimalData', () => {
   // Tests would pass even the output has changed describe('a bad test', () => {